Skip to content

 GuaranteeCarries a transferable Comfort Zone® Life-of-House Guarantee.
 We don't know of another insulation in Australia that does. better hereBacked by our Best Service Guarantee plus the maker's product warranty.

-That’s the honest scorecard.
+That’s the scorecard.
 Cellulose wins where the cavity is sealed, the ceiling, on gaps, fire, pests and the guarantee.
 Polyester wins where the space is open or the household is sensitive, underfloor and dust-sensitive homes.
 Neither one is the “better product” in the abstract; the better product is the one that fits the job.
 Want all three side by side, including the fibreglass batts I don’t recommend?
 See the full three-way comparison table.

-Honest answers
+Straight answers

 Cellulose vs polyester: the questions I get asked most.